 DIRT, SWEAT & TEARS… AND SPIT

 There is a myth that spitting on your gloves is the best way to “activate” the grip in the palm latex.
 However, the act of spitting on your gloves is actually detrimental to them, as saliva contains sodium (a mineral) that gradually fills the pores and absorbs the natural moisture of the latex, thereby drying out the latex.
-Saliva also contains enzymes, who’s job is to digest food.
+Saliva also contains enzymes, of which the job is to digest food.

 For food digestion, spit (saliva) serves as a temporary lubricating agent, to help food slide down your esophagus.
 For latex goalkeeper gloves though, saliva is just a temporary fix that causes long term damage.